Rdatatable/data.table/README.md

   45. `id.vars` and `measure.vars` default value of `NULL` was removed to be consistent in behaviour with `reshape2:::melt.data.frame`.
 Closes [#780](https://github.com/Rdatatable/data.table/issues/780).
 Thanks to @dardesta for reporting.

+  46. Grouping using external variables on keyed data.tables did not return correct results at times.
+Thanks to @colinfang for reporting.
+Closes [#762](https://github.com/Rdatatable/data.table/issues/762).

 #### NOTES

   1. Reminder: using `rolltolast` still works but since v1.9.2 now issues the following warning: